 Meanwhile, shred or chop the chicken into bite-size pieces and set aside.

 When the dumplings are done, gently stir the chicken and peas into the stew.
 Taste and season with salt and pepper as needed.

 Freeze for Later:

 Follow step 1.
 Let the veggies cool.
-Season both sides of the chicken lightly with salt and pepper and place the chicken in a gallon-size freezer bag or container.
+Season both sides of the chicken lightly with salt and pepper and place the chicken in a gallon-size freezer bag or round container (do not stack the chicken but try to place side by side).
 Add the broth, bay leaves, and cooled veggies.
-Seal and freeze.
+Seal and freeze (if using a freezer bag, place in a round container that’s the shape of the Instant Pot until frozen).
 Combine the flour, baking powder, salt, sugar, and parsley in a quart-size freezer bag or container.
 Seal and freeze alongside the stew.

 Prepare From Frozen:

 Note: You will need to have butter, milk, and frozen peas on hand to complete this meal.
-Thaw.
-Transfer the chicken-vegetable mixture to the slow cooker and follow steps 3 through 7, using the bag of dry mix to make the dumplings in step 4.
+Set the Instant Pot to “Saute”.
+Saute the frozen meal for 5 minutes to release some liquid.
+Press “Cancel”.
+Follow step 3, but cook at high pressure for 15-20 minutes.
+Follow Steps 4-7, using the bag of dry mix to make the dumplings in step 4.

 Where We Get Our Chicken: We get our chicken from ButcherBox.
 The chicken is organic and curated from trusted farms.
 We highly recommend this service to source healthy meat–like uncured bacon, grass-fed beef, and wild salmon–and have used it for years ourselves.